 An MLD has an MLD MAC address that singly identifies the MLD.

 (#1156)The MAC address of each AP affiliated with an AP MLD shall be different from each other.

-(#2759)NOTE—The MLD MAC address of an MLD might be the same as the MAC address of one affiliated STA or different from the MAC address of any affiliated STA.
+The AP MLD MAC address is different from the MAC address of any affiliated AP.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/0571r2, to the latest TGbe Draft?